C example

 const license_info_t* license_handle = qlm_checkout_license(product_name, min_version);

 If the returned license_handle is NULL, it means the requested license is not available, so your application needs to convey that information to the user and exit.
-If it is not NULL, the license_info_t structure contains the useful information about the license, such as its expiration date (license_handle->expiry) and custom parameters - a set of key-value pairs, which you, the developer, can use to set the application's behavior.
-For example, you can enable some features based on the presence of certain parameters: e.g., trial-license=true may prompt your application to display the "trial copy" badge somewhere.
+If it is not NULL, the license_info_t structure contains useful information about the license, such as its expiration date (license_handle->expiry) and custom parameters - a set of key-value pairs, which you, the developer, can use to set the application's behavior.
+For example, you can enable features based on the presence of certain parameters: e.g., trial-license=true may prompt your application to display the "trial copy" badge.
 One other typical use of such a parameter is to limit the application performance, as in max-threads=10.

 The attributes of license_info_t are defined and explained in the license_api.h header file.